heygautam2001/QSpiders/java.md

   - whenever we execute our java program JVM will first call the main method for the execution of this method a frame will br created in the stack area.When it encounters any method call statement control will transfer from the caller to the called method and execution of the caller will be paused.
-  - Execution of call method will start from the begining.After completion of the execution control will go back to the caller & execution of caller will be resumed.
+  - Execution of call method will start from the beginning.After completion of the execution control will go back to the caller & execution of caller will be resumed.

 # * Drawbacks of no argument methods...